 The Gasworks was situated where it is because the coal came into the nearby Salisbury railway station.

-By the end of 1833, it was announced that Fisherton Street would be lit by gaslight.
+On the 8th December 1833, it was announced that Fisherton Street would be lit by gaslight.
 Fisherton Street was presumably the first road to be lit because it was the closest of Salisbury’s main roads to the gasworks.

 Gaslight gradually spread through the city.
 In 1879 Mr E.F.
 Kelsey requested a gas main to light his new housing estate.